-And though it’s good to keep moving and working out on a near daily basis, that doesn’t mean it’s not possible to overdo it sometimes.
+And though it’s good to keep moving and working out on a near daily basis, it’s possible to overdo it sometimes.

-Because while we all know that rest is important—rest helps rebuild your muscles and allows them to grow back bigger and stronger—there are times when we may just try and push it too hard.
+Most people understand that rest is important—rest helps rebuild your muscles and allows them to grow back bigger and stronger—but there are times when we may try and push it too hard.

 In the fitness world, this phenomenon of exercising too much is called overtraining, and most athletes of all levels have experienced it at some point in their lives (whether they know it or not).

-And rather than helping you reach your goals faster, overtraining can actually send you backwards—resulting in symptoms such as unwanted weight gain/loss, lack of motivation to exercise, and fitness plateau.
+Rather than helping you reach your goals faster, overtraining can actually send you backwards, resulting in symptoms such as unwanted weight gain/loss, lack of motivation to exercise, and fitness plateaus.

 So how do you know if you’re exercising too much?

-If you have muscular pains or soreness that doesn’t go away after three days or more, you should probably take that as a sign that you’re overdoing it.
+If you have muscular pains or soreness that doesn’t go away after three days or more, you should probably take that as a sign that you’re exercising too much.

 Most healthy and fit people tend to have a fairly good immune system, rarely getting more than a mild cold every so often.

-So if you’re getting sick more than normal, and just feel pretty crappy and fatigued overall, you can be pretty sure your body needs a break.
+So if you’re getting sick more than normal, or just feel pretty crappy and fatigued overall, you can be pretty sure your body needs a break.

-If you feel low energy for days on end but you know you’re not sick, you’re probably in a state of overtraining.
+If you’re feeling extra fatigued and have had low energy for days on end but you know you’re not sick, you’re probably exercising too much.

 Rest up, or prepare to sacrifice performance.

-While most of the population would love to lose some extra weight by accident, if you have unintentional weight loss and a decreased appetite while not actually trying to lose weight it may be due to over-exercising.
+While most of the population would love to lose some extra weight by accident, if you have unintentional weight loss and a decreased appetite and you’re not actually trying to lose weight, it may be due to overtraining.

-Things to remember: always make sure you’re getting proper nutrition, and try your best to take a break at times.
+Remember to always make sure you’re getting proper nutrition and try your best to take a break at times.

 Feeling extra agitated lately?